 Make your seat reservations early.
 This sounds like a pretty obvious tip, but it is well worth taking note as an early booking will guarantee you get seats together.
 If you’re a parent travelling alone, this is very important as you do not want to (and usually are not allowed to) be seated in different areas of the plane.
 If you have left it too late, and are unable to book seats next to each other, you will have to see what can be done at the check-in counter.
 If all fails, you will need to explain the situation to the stewardess when you board but this can cause you and the staff a lot of hassle and waiting around so it’s best avoided!

 Splash out on priority boarding if you book with a cheap carrier or charter airline.
-If you can afford it, it is well worth paying for, especially with young kids: If you are anything like me, it will make a big difference to your stress levels when boarding.
-This also has the advantage that you will have time to get you and your children settled on the plane and store your hand luggage safely in the over-seat lockers before the crowds rush onto the plane.
+If you can afford it, it is well worth paying for, especially when flying with young kids: If you are anything like me, it will make a big difference to your stress levels when boarding.
+This also has the advantage that you will have time to get you and your children settled on the plane and store your hand luggage safely in the overhead lockers before the crowds rush onto the plane.

-The two key things to remember when flying solo with the kids are to prepare your journey and to ask for help.
+The two key things to remember when flying solo with your kids are to prepare your journey and to ask for help.
 In fact, you will be surprised how many people offer their help when they see a parent struggling down stairs with a young child and luggage in hand.